 The security policy page opens.
 For the selected subscription, it shows the default policy, the industry and regulatory standards, and any custom initiatives you've created.

 For the standard you want to remove, select Disable.
 A confirmation window appears.

 Select Yes.
 The standard will be removed.

-For other related material, see the following articles:
+For related material, see the following pages:

 - Azure Security Benchmark

 - Defender for Cloud regulatory compliance dashboard - Learn how to track and export your regulatory compliance data with Defender for Cloud and external tools